-The gross written premium (GWP) totalled 179 mEUR, in comparison to 385 mEUR in the previous year (-53%).
+The gross written premium (GWP) totalled 122 mEUR, in comparison to 179 mEUR in the previous year (-32%).

-This drop is explained by ALL's persistency in its strategic repositioning towards unit-linked products.
+This drop is explained by ALL's persistency in its strategic repositioning towards unit-linked products and its strict underwriting discipline in a market environment where prices are pushed towards non-profitable levels.